ccollicutt/puppet-saio/README.md

 ```
 $ git clone git@github.com:curtisgithub/puppet-saio.git
 $ vagrant up
-$ vagrant ssh
-# do some work with Swift
 ```

-and have OpenStack Swift deployed.
+and have OpenStack Swift deployed from source, either the offical repositories or your own repo.
 Any more than that is a bug, so please feel free to let me know if it doesn't work as expected.